MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***

-- **1**: Power Automate for desktop won't take a screenshot for the action logs when an error occurs during a flow run.
+- **1**: Power Automate for desktop doesn't take a screenshot for the action logs when an error occurs during a flow run.

 ## Prevent Power Automate for desktop from uploading action logs after a desktop flow execution